Editors-In-Chief: Anay Simunovic and Amelia Brown

 Isabella Bullock ’19 is a staff writer who joined Inklings this year.
 “I enjoyed taking the intro class, but wanted to get more out of it,” Bullock explained for joining advanced journalism.
 Bullock is a fan of films and movies, specifically older ones, with her favorite being One Flew Over the Cuckoo’s Nest.
 “I like it because the plot is in a mental asylum, yet they find love and humor inside a place that’s very dark,” Bullock said.
 Bullock’s favorite class is english because of her love of writing, especially fiction stories.
 Bullock is looking forward to participate in Inklings throughout her junior year.

 Ryan Burg ’18

 Ryan Burg ’18 is a Staff Writer for Inklings.
 “Journalism is something I am interested in as a career outside of school,” Burg said.
 He is especially interested in the “sports region of journalism.”
 Burg loves to play sports, especially rugby, which he has played since he came to Staples as a Freshman.
 He has also played water polo, football, and was on the ski team throughout his career at Staples.

 Jack Caldwell ’18

-Jack Caldwell ’18 is the sports editor for Inklings.
+Jack Caldwell ’18 is the Broadcast Director for Inklings.
 Caldwell has a great amount of experience in sports journalism, saying to have, “won an Emmy award for coverage of a basketball game.”
 Caldwell had participated in sports journalism activities over the summer, such as when he “got to sit in the Yankees pressbox with Michael Kay,” Caldwell said.
 He had the chance to speak with him about journalism, the importance of writing and broadcasting, and the future of the profession.
 Calwell’s favorite baseball team is the Yankees, making the event an experience to remember.

 Cate Casparius ’19